scikit-hep/boost-histogram/docs/usage/indexing.rst

 Implementation notes
 --------------------

-loc, rebin, and project are *not* tags, or special types, but rather APIs for classes.
+loc, rebin, and project are *not* unique tags, or special types, but rather APIs for classes.
 New versions of these could be added, and implementations could be shared among Histogram libraries.
 For clarity, the following code is written in Python 3.6+. `Prototype